Get Matched With Mortuary Science Programs

 GED or High School Diploma/Associate Degree

-While a student is still in high school or enrolled in a GED program, they are able to begin their unofficial training.
-As long as they live in a state that doesn’t require a college degree to become a mortician, then this path may lead to the student finding an entry-level position where they can gain hands-on experience with a variety of potential employers.
+While still in high school or a GED program, students can begin unofficial training.
+If they live in a state that doesn’t require a college degree for morticians, this path may lead to an entry-level position where they can gain hands-on experience with various employers.

-The second pathway for someone who is interested in this career is to enroll in an associate degree program at a technical college; several educational programs across the country are available.
-There, they are exposed not only to lectures but also to restorative art labs, state-of-the-art embalming labs, merchandise selection, an arrangement conference room and funeral service chapel, and more where they put their learning into practice.
+The second pathway is to enroll in an associate degree program at a technical college, where students engage in lectures and hands-on experience in restorative art labs, embalming labs, merchandise selection, arrangement rooms, and funeral service chapels.

 Continuing Education